Sage-Bionetworks/portalsDocs/articles/accounts_certified_users_and_profile_validation.md

 ## Validated Profile
 `Certified Users` can apply to have their _**user profile validated**_.
 A Synapse user with a `Validated Profile` is eligible to request access to Bridge data (data collected in research studies conducted via self-guided mobile applications.)

+### Why Get Validated?
+As a certified user with a validated profile, you can access more features and data.

+A validated profile is one where your identity is established through a combination of your profile information, your ORCID, your signed oath, and an external credential.
+This profile validation enables greater transparency within the research community, promoting a reciprocal relationship between you and participants as data donors.
+You will need a validated profile prior to requesting access to data collected through research apps.

 ### Get Your Profile Validated
 Go to your [Synapse profile homepage](https://www.synapse.org/#!Profile:v){:target="_blank"} (click your name/picture on upper banner of the screen to get there) and use the links in the purple validation box: